 When we think of influencers, we tend to think of the huge names on Instagram with millions of followers.
 These mega-influencers can easily charge hundreds of thousands of dollars for a single post of themselves wearing a brand’s merchandise!

 By becoming an influencer, you could potentially make a living by posting photos doing the things you love!
-If you have your own product or service to sell, then you can become extremely successful.
+If you also have your own product or service to sell, you can become extremely successful.

 Instagram or YouTube

 These two platforms let you be highly engaging and visual with your content.
 They let you really express yourself and get people to invest emotionally in your ideas and what you’re selling as an influencer.

 Then, you are going to back those platforms up with a Twitter profile, where you will talk regularly and let people see some insight into your life and personality as an influencer.

 Finally, you’re going to create a blog where you will regularly post content and where you’ll potentially be selling products in the future.
 Make sure this blog is responsive, mobile-friendly, quick to load, and has large, easy-to-read text.
 You can use WordPress to accomplish all this, but the main goal is to ensure your site is able to compete with the very best influencers in your niche.
 It must look and feel professional.

 If you’re searching for other influencer platforms to expand your reach, here are a few other sites that you can check out: